This post may include affiliate links. Thank you for your support.

 Close-up photo of baked salmon and brussel sprouts.

 Update: This post was originally published in October 2016.
-I took new photos, tweaked the recipe slightly and updated the post below to include more information about this Tray Bake Salmon.
+I took new photos, tweaked the recipe slightly and made updates the post below to include more information about this Tray Bake Salmon.
 Plus, I added a recipe video to show you how easy this salmon dinner is to make!

 About this salmon and brussels sprouts